HeyRonak/pagination-demo/README.md

 # Pagination in recyclerview

-PaginationDemo is a application where i have show you how to implement pagiantion inside recyclerview.
+PaginationDemo is a application where i have show you how to implement pagination inside recyclerview.

 ## Used Api
 ```bash